Research & Development

 Let’s explore briefly the current areas of interest.

-Machine Learning Integration
+AI and Machine Learning Integration

 Machine Learning is a branch of Computer Science that studies ways to attribute the ability to learn to computers without explicitly programming them.